kwatts949/CurriculumVitae/README.md

 **Client Executive (Tax)**

-- Preparing client tax accounts and self-assessment returns.
+- Managed and maintained client accounts, including preparing self-assessment tax returns
-- Promoted twice within just over a year due to my excellent work ethic, attention to detail and ability to produce highly accurate work under time pressure.
+- Proven track record of high-quality and accurate work under time pressure, resulting in two promotions within a just over a year.
-- Prepared and delivered induction training to a group of around 10 new starters with just 24 hours notice.
+- Demonstrated exceptional work ethic, attention to detail, and ability to lead, by delivering induction training to 10 new starters with just 24 hours notice.

 ### **The Audit Commission** (September 2009 to June 2010)

 **Trainee Auditor Graduate Scheme**

-- Ensuring client financial accounts were correct and compliant.
-- Excellent communication was essential, most of my time was spent within client workplaces (such as The Royal Cornwall NHS Hospital Trust), liasing with employees.
-- Passed exams in Business & Financial Management.
+- Assisted in ensuring the accuracy and compliance of financial accounts by performing audits and reviewing financial records.
+- Developed effective communication and interpersonal skills by regularly liaising with a diverse range of clients in their workplace.
+- Demonstrated a strong understanding of business and financial management by successfully passing related exams.

 ### **Thomson Reuters** (September 2007 to September 2009)

 **Stock Market Data Analyst (Swiss, Austrian & Luxembourg Exchanges)**

-- Highly technical role within a live, real-time environment maintaining stock exchange data.
+- A highly technical role within a fast-paced and high-pressure environment, responsible for ensuring the integrity of stock exchange data.
-- Required accuracy and precision, attention to detail and excellent communication skills (in English, French & German).
-- Identifying and resolving potential issues before they became problematic and resolving stakeholder tickets.
+- Proactively identified and resolved potential issues, maintaining data accuracy and consistency.
-- High pressure, fast-paced environment - the ability to remain calm and make fast, constructive decisions was essential.
+- Collaborated effectively with internal and external stakeholders to resolve issues and improve processes.
-- Presented with a Sunset Award for my work within a large international team responsible for the migration of data.
+- Recognised for excellence in data migration work with a Sunset Award in a large international team.

 ## :trophy: Skills
 ### Communication

-I have considerable experience in writing high quality technical reports and new starter documentation.
-I have often been praised for my clean, clear and concise wording.
-I am an excellent oral communicator, having studied several languages and have worked effectively in many local and international teams spanning different cultures.
+I possess strong communication skills, with a proven ability to write high-quality technical reports and documentation.
+I am known for my ability to convey information clearly and concisely, and I am also an effective oral communicator, having studied multiple languages and worked with teams from diverse cultural backgrounds.

 ### Problem-solving